arXiv/arxiv-docs/source/help/bulk_data_s3.md

 licenses](license/index.md) and this information is available in the OAI-PMH metadata.*

+Update 2023-03-23: Updates to reflect current total file sizes and mild restructuring of this page.
 Update 2011-01-03: Source files also available from S3, see [below](#src).
 Update 2010-08-31: The arXiv PDF dataset has been updated and moved to a